cavestri/themoviedb-javascript-library/README.md

 Usage
 =====

 Please refer to the [wiki](https://github.com/cavestri/themoviedb-javascript-library/wiki "See the wiki!") for usage examples and descriptions, i haven't added any comment to the library to make it smaller.
+(It's being updated)

 Methods supported
 =============